julik/make_like_a_tree/README.txt

   require 'make_like_tree'
   Julik::MakeLikeTree.bootstrap!

-That way you can keep the plugin in gems.
-Or just vendorize it, it has a built-in init.rb
+Or just vendorize it, it has a built-in init.rb.
+You can also use the plugin without unpacking it, to do so put the following in the config:

+  config.gem "make_like_a_tree"
+  config.after_initialize { Julik::MakeLikeTree.bootstrap! }

 == LICENSE: